winfredSunga-jw0226/bamazon/README.md

   * Provide stock quantity

 #### *Instructions*
-Using the terminal (Mac) or command line (PC),  navigate to the bamazon local repo directory and run this command - `node bamazonManager.js`
+Using the terminal (Mac) or command line (PC),  navigate to the bamazon local repo directory and run this command - `node bamazonManager.js`.
+Respond to the series of prompts as per the demo below.

 #### *Demo*